Does a Failed Drug Test Show Up on Your Record?

 Can employers see if you failed a drug test?

-As mentioned, a failed drug test that did not result in a conviction will not show up on background checks.
-For company sanctioned tests, your employer will only see a pass or fail in your results.
-However, according to the CDC, the law permits “covered entities” to use or disclose a positive test result without your authorization under the following situations.
+As mentioned, a failed drug test that did not result in a conviction will not show up on a background check.
+For a company-sanctioned test, your employer typically sees only a pass or fail result.
+Where HIPAA does apply, meaning the entity holding the record is a "covered entity" such as a hospital, clinic, or health plan, federal regulation permits that covered entity to use or disclose a positive result without your authorization only in specific situations, under 45 CFR 164.512:

-• To lessen or prevent a threat to health or safety.
+- To prevent or lessen a serious and imminent threat to health or safety.

 Who can see my drug test results?